cdapio/tigon/README.md

 Tigon is the realtime stream processing framework used in the Cask Data Application Platform ([CDAP](http://cdap.io)).
 CDAP provides a high-level [Dataset](http://docs.cask.co/cdap/current/en/developers-manual/building-blocks/datasets/index.html) abstraction for User Data Stores and allows developers to interact with them in their flowlets.
-In addition to Dataset abstraction, CDAP integrates Batch Processing with
+In addition to the Dataset abstraction, CDAP integrates Batch Processing with
 MapReduce and Spark support.
 By combining these with security, metrics, and an intuitive GUI, CDAP greatly simplifies Big Data application development.
 If you like the features and architecture of Tigon, we recommend that you take a look at [CDAP](http://github.com/caskdata/cdap).